linkeddatacenter/kees/README.md

 > Resolving the trust conflict it depends from your risk appetite and from your free will.

+### KEES activities
+The creation of knowledge requires the execution of certain activities.
+KEES distinguishes between:
+- **Booting Activities**: which initialize an empty knowledge graph with the language profile.
+- **Ingestion Activities**: which ingest facts and compute axioms.
+- **Reasoning Activities**: which compute rules and abductive reasoning.
+- **Enriching Activities**: which discover and inject new facts by leveraging existing facts, deductions, and abductions.
+- **Publishing Activities**: which map the language profile into other ontologies (typically ontologies recognized by applications).
+- **Versioning Activities**: which create a snapshot of a knowledge graph.

 ### KEES Cycle
-The processing of KEES data involves a sequence of phases, referred to as *windows*, executed by KEES agents within a knowledge graph.ù
+The generation of a knowledge graph involves a sequence of KEES activities organized into phases known as _KEES windows_, forming a workflow called the **KEES cycle**.

-The sequence of windows, known as the **KEES cycle**, constitutes a continuous integration workflow.
-It starts upon a triggered change in learned facts and ends in a fully populated knowledge base ready for application use.
-The KESS cycle windows are:
+The KEES Cycle begins with an empty knowledge graph and provided facts, culminating in a fully populated knowledge base ready for application use.
+The KEES cycle windows are:

-1. **Boot Window (Startup Phase):** This initializes an empty knowledge graph and triggers the KEES data processing when an event indicates the availability of new information.
+1. **Boot Window** (Startup Phase):  triggers KEES data processing upon specific events indicating new information availability.
-2. **Learning Window (Population):** In this phase, the knowledge graph is populated with known facts (usually extracted from the linked data lake).
+2. **Learning Window** (Population): Populates the knowledge graph with known facts, often extracted from the linked data lake.
+It computes Axioms
-3. **Reasoning Window (Inference):** This phase involves the production materialization of inferences about facts within the knowledge graph.
+3. **Reasoning Window**(Inference): Produces inferences about facts within the knowledge graph, utilizing specific reasoning rules.
+Reasoning could need to be recomputed on data changes.
-4. **Enriching Window (Fact Enhancement):** Here, the agents discover new 3rd-party facts, enriching the known data data.
+4. **Enriching Window** (Fact Enhancement):  discover new third-party facts, enriching the existing data.
-5. **Publishing Window (Optimization and Publication):** This phase involves data cleansing, and semantic conflicts resolution, versioning, and application ontology mappings
+5. **Publishing Window** (Optimization and Publication): Involves data cleansing, semantic conflicts resolution, versioning, and mapping to application ontologies.

-Steps 1-4 can be iterated as needed for the processing of KEES data within the knowledge graph.
+Note that the step 4 may produce new facts and trigger a new boot of the knowledge graph, this is an interactive process that concludes only when no new data or inferences are discovered.

 ![KEES cycle](v1/images/cycle.png)

+### KEES Agent
+The term *KEES Agent* refers to a processor capable of understanding the *KEES language profile* and able to compute some reasoning.
+One or more KEES agents are involved in the execution of a KEES cycle

+There are seven types of KEES agents:
+- _Orchestrators_: processors that directly support all the activities required to complete a KEES cycle, Could be orchestrator of other KEES agent
+- _Fact providers_: processors that provide Linked Data transforming raw data or mapping different ontologies.
+They do not interface the Knowledge graph, but often are used to feed a Linked Data Lake.
+- _loaders_: processors that loads linked data into a Graph Store.
+They access the Knowledge graph in write only.
+- _Publisher_: processors that access the Knowledge graph in read only organizing queries and producing data according different ontologies outside the knowledge graph
+- _Learning Agents_: ETL processors that acts both as *fact providers* and *loaders*.
+- _Reasoners_: processors that operate within the same knowledge graphs, focusing on applying inference rules while reading and writing data.
+They access the Knowledge graph in read/write.
+- _Enrichers_: special *fact providers* that enhance existing facts by discovering and integrating third-party data as linked data.
+They access the knowlege graph in read only.

 ### KEES convergence
  The duration between the detection of new data and the creation of a new stable version of the knowledge graph is termed *Knowledge Graph Convergence time* or just *convergence*.
 It's important to note that the *convergence*  is always > 0, defining the duration for the entire KEES data processing, which can be conceptualized as a big ETL (Extract, Transform, Load) process that produces an eventually consistent mirror of all the data needed by an application.